Learn Java Easy. Chapter 3 Exercises

 System.out.println("The area of the triangle is = " + ((a * b) / 2.0));

 Exercise 6.
-Create a program where you input the total amount of an invoice and it tells you how much VAT has been paid.
+Create a program where the total amount of an invoice is entered via the keyboard, and it indicates how much VAT has been paid.
 The tax rate is 16%.

 Solution: